10 Marketing Strategies For Luxury Brands

 77diamonds-pinterest

-2. Build a website that combines style, user experience, and functionality
+2. Build a website with style and functionality

 Generally speaking, luxury brand websites are very stylish, but perform poorly when it comes to user experience and functionality.